isomerpages/govtech-corp/media/technews/_posts/2017-05-02-post-What we learnt from GovTech's interview with Dr Janil Puthucheary.md

 will benefit from the Smart Nation, and managing his different portfolios in Government.</p>
 <p>In case you missed it, here are some insights from the interview:</p>
-<h3>Dr Janil gets live feedback on his work — from his children</h3>
+<h3>1.
+Dr Janil Gets Live Feedback on his Work — from his Children</h3>
 <p>Dr Janil shared that his three school-going sons are not shy about sharing
 their opinions with him.</p>
 <p>“I have, through my three sons, very live feedback, on the school system